-Silent thyroiditisLymphocytic thyroiditis; Subacute lymphocytic thyroiditis; Painless thyroiditis; Thyroiditis - silent
+Silent thyroiditisLymphocytic thyroiditis; Subacute lymphocytic thyroiditis; Painless thyroiditis; Postpartum thyroiditis; Thyroiditis - silent; Hyperthyroidism - silent thyroiditis

-The cause of this type of thyroiditis is unknown.
+The cause of the disease is unknown.
+But it is related to an immune attack against the thyroid by the immune system .
 The disease affects women more often than men.

-The earliest symptoms result from an overactive thyroid gland (hyperthyroidism).
-These symptoms may last for 3 months or fewer.
-Later symptoms may be of an underactive thyroid (including fatigue and cold intolerance) until the thyroid recovers.
+The earliest symptoms result from an overactive thyroid gland ( hyperthyroidism ).
+These symptoms may last for up to 3 months.

 - Frequent bowel movements